 II.
 Historical Setting: The Rise of a Science Misconceived

-Key figures in Modern philosophy, such as Descartes, sowed assumptions about scientific knowing and the nature of being that the Enlightenment endorsed in its conception of scientific progress.
+Key figures in modern philosophy, such as Descartes, sowed assumptions about scientific knowing and the nature of being that the Enlightenment endorsed in its conception of scientific progress.
 Descartes encouraged us to doubt everything that could not be put on secure and unquestionable rational footing.
 Such a foundation was thought to be open to view by everyone, regardless of their history and training, and so were the rational steps that move us from truth to truth.
 This advanced the ideals of critical reason and an impersonal objective stance, a God's eye view, that in principle anyone could attain.

 All existing beliefs could now be subject to this corrosive, hyperbolic doubt, no matter how sacred or well-affirmed by purported experts.
 The only authorities Descartes recognized were the unquestionable intuitions that were revealed by the light of reason.
 The project was to take apart any claim to knowledge and analyze it down, then we could rebuild knowledge up on secure and common foundations.
 In this conception, the notion of phronesis, or practical wisdom, becomes a mystifying charade and the knowledge of any true expert is considered fully explicit and rationally accessible to anyone.
 Descartes' method emphasized analysis and explicit knowledge.
 Complex ideas were deconstructed into simpler and more assured ideas.
 Correlatively, this epistemic method extended into our ontological understanding.
 Complex beings were understood in terms of their simpler parts.
 For the material world, this secure ground was found in material substance and causes.

 The body and anything physical was thought to operate like a machine, which was conceived as a complex whole that reduced down to the smallest parts and their laws for combining together.
 This materialist conception led to the notion that all the sciences were reducible to what physics studies, e.g., biology was built on chemistry, and chemistry was built on physics and whatever smallest bits produced our objects of perceptions.
 This reductive materialism on its own might encourage nihilism but, for Descartes, the nihilism did not yet emerge as a problem.
-Since his dualism distinguishing between material and spiritual substance, it allowed for meaningful values beyond the material.
+Since his dualism distinguished between material and spiritual substance, it allowed for meaningful values beyond the material.
 While our bodies and animal passions reduced down to material causes, our higher values could be independently preserved.

 Descartes' bifurcation between spirit and matter was reproduced in Kant's distinction between the noumenal and the phenomenal.
 Kant's development of Descartes' dualism included the provision that any phenomenal entity or event would always be explicable in terms of causal laws, hence, everything that we could possibly experience and understand could be explained by science.
 This bolstered faith in the progress of science to explain not only biology and living organisms, but also psychology and social phenomena.
 But while scientific study now included meaning and values, those values could be considered constructs that were more fully explicated by lower level chemical and physical laws, where their ultimate causes would be discovered.